Uncontested election: Single-winner elections

+Australia

+The last uncontested election for the Australian House of Representatives occurred at the 1963 federal election, when Jock Nelson ran uncontested in the Northern Territory seat (then lacking full voting rights).
+The last uncontested by-election was the 1956 Cunningham by-election, while the 1955 federal election – called two years early – was the last to have uncontested elections in electorates with full voting rights.

+Chile

+A famous example of a single-candidate election is the 1988 Chilean presidential referendum, held in the latter stage of the military dictatorship.
+The ruling military junta was tasked with nominating the first president to serve under resumed civilian rule, who would be submitted for approval or rejection by the people; the military regime's leader, Augusto Pinochet, was nominated as the presidential candidate.
+The "No" side won with 56% of the vote, marking the end of Pinochet's 16 1/2-year rule, and multi-candidate presidential elections were held in 1989, alongside the already-scheduled parliamentary elections.
+The 1989 elections were won by the Concert of Parties for Democracy (Concertación), initially formed to coordinate the "No" campaign against Pinochet.

 United Kingdom

 In the Victorian era, over half of parliamentary seats at general elections to the UK House of Commons could go uncontested.
 The outgoing Speaker's constituency was traditionally not contested until the 1960s, as a symbol of the Speaker's political neutrality.
 Otherwise, the last uncontested Commons elections were in four Northern Ireland constituencies with large Ulster Unionist Party majorities, in the 1951 United Kingdom general election and ensuing by-elections; in Great Britain itself, the last uncontested parliamentary elections were Liverpool Scotland and Rhondda West in the 1945 general election.
 The last uncontested parliamentary election throughout the whole of the United Kingdom was the 1954 Armagh by-election.
 During the World Wars, several by-elections were uncontested, with the candidate of the outgoing MP's party winning by default.
 This was both a cost-saving emergency measure at a time of war coalition government, and a gesture of solidarity if the by-election was triggered by a war-related death.
 As for local council elections, 2018 was the first time there were no uncontested wards, though there is a year-on-year variation due to the rotating nature of local elections.